itsrishub/ladybug/README.md

 <br>
 [pypi](https://pypi.org/project/xladybug/)

-Debug your code with advance python mode, get time of execution, parameters, returns and many more.
+Debug your code with advance python module, get time of execution, parameters, returns and many more.

 Usage for functions:
 ```